bpcoxjr/blog/_drafts/2018-02-27-how-to-build-a-navbar-that-hides-and-shows-based-on-user-scrolling.markdown

     hasScrolled();
     didScroll = false;
   }
-  }, 250);
+  }, 50);
 {% endhighlight %}

 Again, let's break down what's going on here.  <code>setInterval</code> is a built-in JavaScript method available to us.
 Its behavior is such that it expects you to pass it a number that represents how often it should be called.
 The number you pass is always in milliseconds.
-See the 250 I pass at the end there?
-It's 250 milliseconds, or one quarter second.
+See the <code>50</code> I pass at the end there?
+It's 50 milliseconds.
 If we only wanted to check every second, we'd pass a value of 1000 (1000ms = 1s).

 You'll notice that every 250 milliseconds we also call a function called <code>hasScrolled()</code>.
 Let's write that function now.